 Ravinder J. Singh, Ph.D., is the director of the Mayo Clinic Endocrine Laboratory.
 He has a focused area of investigation that has broad applicability to the field.

-Many of the methods which Dr. Singh has developed are now considered reference methods; and have subsequently been utilized for method standardization efforts, as well as establishing clinical disease correlates, which he has published with his collaborators.
+Dr. Singh studies the application of liquid chromatography-tandem mass spectrometry (LC-MS/MS) to clinical laboratory analysis.
+Many of the methods that Dr. Singh developed are now considered reference methods.
+They have subsequently been utilized for method standardization efforts as well as to establish clinical disease correlates, which he has published with his collaborators.

 - Development of novel LC-MS/MS methods.
 Dr. Singh has published work on original LC-MS/MS methods, including such analytes as cortisol, synthetic corticosteroids, metanephrines, estradiol, vitamin D and urine albumin, among others.
 He continues to work toward developing new applications for this technology.